scorelab/Webiu/src/components/HeroSection/HeroSection.md

 ## About the Hero section Component

-This is a resuasble component for the header of a webiste.
+This is a resuasble component for the Hero section of a webiste.
 It can be used to display the Hero Section information of a particular section.
 This Component is highly reusable and customizable via props

 ## How to use the component